 - Processed Rice Flour - 3 cups

-- Pottukadalai maavu (dalia powder) - 4 tbsp
+- Pottukadalai maavu or roasted gram dal powder - 4 tbsp

 - Salt - to taste